 The other problem was OnePlus itself.
 From an Android Authority poll of 16,500 votes, three-quarters of respondents thought last year’s OnePlus 7T phone was still a better deal.

 OnePlus 8T 12GB, 256GB – $749 ($50 increase), 8GB, 128GB – €679 (€20 decrease)

 The OnePlus 8T raised the bar even further in the United States, launching at $749.
 It matched the previous 8 and 8 Pro with a Snapdragon 865 chip, though you’ll only find the 12GB of RAM and 256GB of storage version in the US.

 See also: OnePlus 8T buyer’s guide

-Neither the OnePlus 8T nor the OnePlus 8 comes with a headphone jack onboard, but you do start to see the newer device pull away once you compare cameras.
-It packs a fourth rear lens compared to the triple setup on the OnePlus 8.
-The newer 8T also packs a larger battery to the tune of 4,500mAh.
+Neither the OnePlus 8T nor the OnePlus 8 had headphones jack onboard, but we did start to see the newer device pull away once you compared cameras.
+It packed a fourth rear lens compared to the triple setup on the OnePlus 8.
+The newer 8T also housed a larger battery to the tune of 4,500mAh.

 What does it all mean?

-From the $299 OnePlus One in 2014, to 2020’s OnePlus 8 series starting at $699, reaching $999 at the very top.
-It’s been a steady rise in price for OnePlus along the way going from flagship killer to killer flagship.
+From the $299 OnePlus One in 2014 to 2021’s OnePlus 9 series starting at $729, reaching $1,069 at the very top.
+There’s been a steady rise in price for OnePlus along the way going from flagship killer to killer flagship.

-That isn’t necessarily a criticism; the OnePlus flagship platform has added more and more features, performance, camera tech, and included IP rating and wireless charging in the 8 Pro series.
+That isn’t necessarily a criticism; the OnePlus flagship platform has added more and more features, performance, camera tech, and included IP rating and industry-leading wireless charging in the 8 Pro and now the 9 Pro series.
 Accordingly, it hasn’t been shy about adding to the price.

 $999 considering the specs and competition wasn't outrageous: but the OnePlus 8 Pro is still costly.